 There are a number of mortgage loan options that offer down payments as low as 3%, or even 0% if you’re in the military.
 And as you’ll soon learn, the money doesn’t necessarily have to come out of your own pocket.

 The key takeaway is this: There’s no rule that says first-time home buyers in Washington need to make a down payment of 20%.
 There are many loan programs that allow for a smaller out-of-pocket investment, if that’s your priority.
-Learn more about them here.

 2. First-Time Buyers Can Put as Little as 3% Down for Conventional

 Did you know it’s possible to get a conventional home loan with a down payment as low as 3% of the purchase price?
 It’s true.
 Fannie Mae and Freddie Mac (the two government-sponsored corporations that buy and sell bundled mortgages) have programs in place that support these low down payments.
+Having said that, the down payment requirement will depend on your personal financial situation and the type of mortgage or home that you are getting.
+Those who are not first-time homebuyer will require a minimum down payment of 5%.

 3. FHA Loans Require a Minimum Investment of 3.5%